Cyrnismo/fullstack-challenge/README.md

 ## Design/Screens
 https://www.figma.com/file/KFElqzD983WNyvMY1SaF0c/book-app?node-id=0%3A1

+## Como rodar:

+- Clone this repository
+- Open ./fullstack-challenge on terminal
+- type "npm run servers" to run front-end app and back-end server
+- have fun adding new books to this simple book shelf :)

+## Requisitos:

+https://github.com/FotonTech/fullstack-challenge (check here for more detailed requisites)

-The website design has 4 screens, which are:
+Basically the website design has 4 screens, which are:

 ### Home, Search, Books Details, New Book